 1.10.1.
-If assessed, Owner may withhold liquidated damages from progress payments beginning with the first payment after the adjusted Contract completion date and continuing through any subsequent progress payments until all Work of the Contract is complete.
-Owner may assess liquidated damages by deducting the liquidated damages from the Contract price or Guaranteed Maximum Price (GMP) Proposal through a unilaterally written deductive Change Order.
+If assessed, Owner may withhold liquidated damages from progress payments beginning with the first payment after the adjusted date achieving Substantial Completion and continuing through any subsequent progress payments until all Work is complete.
+Owner may assess liquidated damages by deducting the liquidated damages from the Contract Sum or Guaranteed Maximum Price (GMP) Proposal through a unilaterally written deductive Change Order.